 The ray shade is provided to protect the object glass.
 A clamp and slow motion screw are provided in modern level to control the movement of spindle, about the vertical axis.
 The telescope has magnifying power of about thirty diameters.
-The level tube is graduated to 2mm divisions and it has normally a sensitiveness of 20 Survey-I

-Pankaj Kumar Porwa (Principal) Focusing type.
+Focusing type.